wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-websocket-endpoints.md

 WebSocket is a protocol that provides full-duplex communication channels over a single TCP connection.
 This can be used by any client or server application.
 The Micro Integrator provides WebSocket support via the [WebSocket Transport]({{base_path}}/install-and-setup/setup/transport-configurations/configuring-transports/#configuring-the-websocket-transport) and the [WebSocket Inbound Protocol]({{base_path}}/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket).

-## Example 1: Sending a Message from a WebSocket Client to a WebSocket Endpoint
+## Example 1: Sending a message from a WebSocket client to a WebSocket endpoint

 If you need to send a message from a WebSocket client to a WebSocket endpoint via WSO2 MI, you need to establish a persistent WebSocket connection from the WebSocket client to WSO2 MI as well as from WSO2 MI to the WebSocket back-end.

 To demonstrate this scenario, you need to create two dispatching sequences.
 One for the client to back-end mediation, and another for the back-end to client mediation.
 Finally you need to configure the WebSocket inbound endpoint of WSO2 MI to use the created sequences and listen on port 9092.

 For sample synapse configurations, see [WebSocket Inbound]({{base_path}}/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket).

 If you analyze the log, you will see that a connection from the WebSocket client to WSO2 MI is established, and the sequences are executed by the WebSocket inbound endpoint.
 You will also see that the message sent to the WebSocket server is not transformed, and that the response injected to the out sequence is also not transformed.

-## Example 2: Sending a Message from a HTTP Client to a WebSocket Endpoint
+## Example 2: Sending a message from a HTTP client to a WebSocket endpoint

 If you need to send a message from a HTTP client to a WebSocket endpoint via the Micro Integrator, you need to establish a persistent WebSocket connection from WSO2 MI to the WebSocket back-end.

 To demonstrate this scenario, you need to create two dispatching sequences.
 One for the client to back-end mediation, and another for the back-end to client mediation.
 Then you need to create a proxy service to call the created sequences.

 ### Synapse configuration
 Following is a sample proxy service configuration that we can used to implement this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.